Roast Butterflied Chicken with Italian Chili Butter

 The skillet goes from stovetop to oven (and straight to the table, sometimes) which simplifies things even more.

-This chicken is super juicy and just a little spicy, not too much to set your mouth on fire, though.
+Cast iron butterflied chicken turns out super juicy and just a little spicy, but not too much to set your mouth on fire.

-The warm juices are delicious over tender parsley sprigs, making a softly wilted salad you can serve with toasted crusty bread, pasta or couscous.
+- The warm juices are delicious over a pile of tender parsley sprigs, making a softly wilted salad you can serve with toasted crusty bread, pasta or couscous.

 Equipment